caseymusila/github-search-API/README.md

 - AngularCli
   The website to run needs only a web browser need of a server.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli)

 ## Known Bugs